vdrvar/comp_vision_for_soda_bottles/README.md

 This repository houses a Flask web service designed for image recognition, featuring a user-friendly interface, pre-trained Xception model (using a transfer learning approach), and statistics tracking for successful predictions.
 Beyond the app, it includes resources for model comparison, datasets, and auxiliary files.

+### Kaggle Dataset:

+For the project, we utilized the [Cola Bottle Identification Dataset on Kaggle](https://www.kaggle.com/datasets/deadskull7/cola-bottle-identification/code), which contains images of various cola bottles for training and evaluation purposes.

 ### Key Components:

 /app Directory: Contains the Flask web service for image recognition.
 Users can upload images for prediction and view statistics.